TIBCOSoftware/flogo/docs/content/flogo-cli/flogo-cli.md

 * [ -o ] : optimize compilation, compiled application will only contain contribution directly referenced in the flogo.json
 * [ -e ] : embeds the configuration into the compiled application
 * [ -sp ] : skip *prepare* step
-* [ -shim ] : creates a package based on the availability of a shim in the trigger (for example when creating a cli app)
+* [ -shim ] : creates a package based on the availability of a shim in the trigger (for example when creating a cli app).
+This switch takes a single argument, the ID of the shim trigger.
+The ID of the trigger can be found in your application json.
-* [ -docker ] : creates a docker image of your app, where the docker image is based on [Alpine Linux](https://hub.docker.com/_/alpine/)
+* [ -docker ] : creates a docker image of your app, where the docker image is based on [Alpine Linux](https://hub.docker.com/_/alpine/).
+This switch takes a single argument, a trigger ID for the port to expose.
+If you don't want to expose any port specify 'no-trigger'.

 ## create
 Creates a flogo project